 REPORT ON OTHER LEGAL AND REGULATORY REQUIREMENTS

-Opinion on the Board of Directors’ report and on the statement on corporate governance
+Opinion on the Board of Directors' report and on the statements on corporate governance

 Based on our audit of the financial statements as described above, it is our opinion that the information presented in the Directors’ report and in the statement on corporate governance concerning the financial statements, the going concern assumption and the proposal for the allocation of the result is consistent with the financial statements and complies with the law and regulations.